mcooper7649/ModernReactBootcamp/readme.md

 1. What are default values for props?
     - Components can specify default values for missing props
-        - All we do is define an object called 'defaultProps'
+        - All we do is define an object called static 'defaultProps'
             - We put key/value pairs inside our defaultPropts

 2. Why would we use defaultProps?